SethCottam/SpryCLI_early_access/README.md

 + 45 function familes (groups of functions towards the same general purpose, ex. statistics)
 + 23 independent shell scripts
 + 13,456 lines of code

-On my new Mac (When this screenshot wat taken) I've only used it 336 times (thousands on my last Mac).
-It only counts when I initiate a command, not nested commands, or commands run by the system automatically.

 My average useage is a couple hundred times per month.